 - examine the feasibility of improving the fiduciary reporting and disclosure standards of their plans as a first step in strengthening their soundness; and

-- regularly report to a central government review agency reliable and consistent information on the nation’s public employees’ retirement system obligations.
+- regularly report to a central government review agency reliable and consistent information on the nation’s public employee retirement system obligations.

 States should carefully monitor the reporting, disclosure, and funding practices of local public retirement systems under their jurisdiction and, where appropriate, administer the plans on behalf of local governments.

-Public employees' retirement systems should educate their employees about what their retirement income is likely to be.
+Public employee retirement systems should educate their employees about what their retirement income is likely to be.
 They should provide information from their public retirement plans as well as from Social Security.